 False fire alarms are costly to the fire service and your business due to the disruption they cause.

-By law, you must maintain your system to reduce the number of false alarms.
-You must have someone who is able to respond within 20 minutes.
+By law, you must maintain your fire alarm system to reduce the number of false alarms.

-If crews attend and there is no fire, they will decide the best course of action.
-They will do this with or without that person's attendance.
+If crews do attend the premises and there is no fire, they will decide the best course of action, even if no-one is on site.

 To help keep false alarms to a minimum, you should: